 Organic ModernOrganic Modern

 Sometimes referred to as classical, Traditional is that age-old style that we associate with the sophistication of the 18th and 19th centuries.
-For many years, it was the style of choice for the upper classes, as well as anyone else who wished to portray themselves as cultured and educated.
+For many years, it was the style of choice for the upper classes and anyone else who wished to portray themselves as cultured and educated.

 The main features of this style are a focus on elegant furnishings, plush fabrics, symmetry, and a love for antiques and classic art.
-Colors should feel warm and inviting, allowing for a lot of room to experiment for a vibrant color scape.
+In addition, colors should feel warm and inviting, allowing for a lot of room to experiment for a vibrant color scape.

 Granted, this may look like a more scaled-back version of traditional interior design, but we promise this is something different.
 Transitional is a style that tries to meet in the middle between traditional and modern.
 It takes the most tried and true décor choices of traditional and matches it with modern elements.
 The result is a home that feels sophisticated and classy, but also of its own time.
 It’s a great compromise if you and your spouse can’t agree on a style choice.